UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Platform-Linux/1-Ansible/First-15/Enumeration/README.md

 This directory will contain playbooks used to enumerate and gather information from each of the target machines.
 We use this to quickly run commands on each of the target systems, and centralize the information in files so we can quickly examine it.

+* Auth Keys: Enumerate all authorized key files on system.
 * Cron: Enumerate all crontab files on the system, and store them in a concatenated file format so we can look at them.
 * File-Mods: Enumerate files that have been edited in a give time period (set to last hour).
 * Host Network: Enumerates some commone network configuration files, and prints information about the current interfaces.